uclahs-cds/package-moPepGen/docs/file-format.md

 ### 1.4 Alternative Splicing Site

-Alternative splicing site called by [rMATS](http://rnaseq-mats.sourceforge.net/) has five types, e.g. skipped exon (SE), alternative 5' splice site (A5SS), alternative 3' splice site (A3SS), mutually exclusive exons (MXE), and retained intron (RI).
-Each alternative splicing event can be represented as a deletion, insertion or a substitution.
+Alternative splicing site called by [rMATS](http://rnaseq-mats.sourceforge.net/) has five types, *i.e.* skipped exon (SE), alternative 5' splice site (A5SS), alternative 3' splice site (A3SS), mutually exclusive exons (MXE), and retained intron (RI).
+Each alternative splicing event can be represented as a deletion, insertion or substitution.

 SE is called when an exon is skipped given its upstream and downstream exons.
 It is represented as an **insertion** when the target transcript from the GTF file contains the exon, or is represented as a **deletion** when the target transcript is annotated without the exon.